 Clients trust their lawyers to abide by their ethical responsibility to represent them with integrity, competence and skill.
-A breach of this good faith duty may constitute legal malpractice.
+A breach of this good faith duty may constitute legal malpractice, and require the assistance of a legal malpractice attorney.
 A legal malpractice claim arises from an attorney’s negligence in an underlying claim, which in turn causes the injured party to lose a case or the case value to greatly diminish.
 The client is often left to cope with a triple harm including: harm from the initial injury that provoked the civil suit, harm caused by the loss of any financial compensation for damages that may have otherwise been recovered had it not been for the attorney’s negligence and harm from the broken trust in the attorney-client relationship.

 Four areas of legal malpractice include:

 • Negligent errors